ptarroso/proniche/README.md

 ### Truncated predictions

-It is also possible to define a hard boundary for the inferred environmental niche, predicting only the points inside the defined
+It is also possible to define a hard boundary for the inferred environmental niche, predicting only the pixels inside the defined
 envelope:

 ``` r